 - 1. Each team assigns 4 robot dragon boats for the race.
-Each team can play only once and the team with the shortest time to complete is the winner. - 2.
-Each team has 2 members station at the starting area and the finishing area respectively.
+Each team plays only once and the team with the shortest amount of time to complete the race is the winner. - 2.
+Each team has 2 members station at the start zone and the destination respectively.
 They are not allowed to move along with the robot dragon boats. - 3.
-A team member at the starting area operates the 1st robot dragon boat upon the judge commands start of the race.
-Another team member at the finishing area picks up the 1st robot upon its arrival and places the 2nd robot dragon boat to continue the race.
-A team member at the starting area picks up the 2nd robot dragon boat upon its arrival and places the 3rd robot dragon boat to continue the race and so forth until all 4 robot dragon boats complete the race.
-The total game time of the team is recorded.
-The team with the shortest time to complete the game is the winner. - 4.
+A team member at the start zone operates the 1st robot dragon boat upon the judge commands start of the race.
+Another team member at the destination picks up the 1st robot upon its arrival and places the 2nd robot dragon boat to continue the race.
+A team member at the start zone picks up the 2nd robot dragon boat upon its arrival and places the 3rd robot dragon boat to continue the race and so forth until all 4 robot dragon boats complete the race.
+The total amount of game time of the team is recorded.
+The team with the shortest amount of time to complete the race is the winner. - 4.
 The game time is of 4 minutes.
-Contestants cannot touch their robot dragon boat that already left the start area.
+Contestants cannot touch their robot dragon boat that already left the start zone.
 The competition is considered incomplete if the robot dragon boat fails to move during the course of competition.